 - Lenders assess your application and, if approved, send through a loan contract.

 - The loan details will be recorded on your credit file.

 - Repayments are made through direct debit.

-Keep in mind, loans with no credit check are not guaranteed.
+Keep in mind, no credit check loans are not guaranteed.

 What is bad credit and how did I get it?

 Bad credit is simply the result of multiple bad credit listings on your credit report.
 Moreover, lenders take your credit history into account when you apply for a loan.
 If they can see your credit score is looking a little worse for wear, they may, as a result, be hesitant to lend to you.

 A poor credit history implies that you aren’t reliable in repaying your loan back according to your contract.
 Therefore, you may not be able to access credit from traditional lenders.
 Luckily, there are still options available to you.

 There are alternative lending options that are able to consider applicants with bad credit.
 These loans, however, often come with higher rates and fees to compensate for the additional risk.

 In simple terms, your credit report is a summary of your history as a borrower.
 Moreover, your report contains various pieces of important information relating to your credit history.